MbusyaNgesa/Eventlify/README.md

 be informed directly to the different genres of choice.
 Users will receive direct messages to their phones informing them of the event that they subscribed to be it Jazz, Rock or Reggae.
+This will be a game changer to the industry and everything in general.